asduser/bat-scripts-kit/README.md

 <a name="path-length-checker"><b>Path-length-checker</b></a>

-<p>Useful script to find all existing files, which have length > than specified value.
+<p>Useful script to find all existing files, which have length `>` than specified value.
 It may essentially save your own time when you need to find all files, which have path-length > 260 symbols.</p>

-<p>Also you may find files with any size, just change parameter <b>_pathLength</b> at the top of file.</p>
+<p>Also you may find files with any size, just change parameter `_pathLength` at the top of file.</p>

 <hr/>